ZeqiW/Wyss_Fractional_BS/Wyss_Fractional_BS_American_BE/README.md

 Other .m files are used in the main function.

-Frac_veri.m is used to calculate the order of accuracy.
+Frac_Be_veri.m is used to calculate the order of accuracy.